Cellularity and subdivision of KLR and weighted KLRW algebras: Some properties of weighted KLRW algebras

 \item Furthermore, for any $\by\in X$ with $\bx\simeq\by$, we have an isomorphism of graded algebras

 \item The isomorphism $\mu_{T}$ descends to an isomorphism of graded algebras $\tilde{\mu}_{T}\map{\TAc}{1_{\by}\WAc(X)1_{\by}}$.

 \end{enumerate} \end{Proposition}

 \begin{proof}[Sketch of proof.]
 The assignment $\mu_{T}$ is clearly homogeneous.
-Moreover, we can use the polynomial module to show that $\mu_{T}$ is injective, and thus bijective, by \autoref{P:WABasis} and the corresponding statement for $\TA$, see \cite[Proposition 4.16]{We-knot-invariants}.
+Moreover, we can use the polynomial module to show that $\mu_{T}$ is injective, and thus bijective, by \autoref{P:WABasis} and \cite[Proposition 4.16]{We-knot-invariants}, which is the corresponding statement for $\TA$.
 Hence, it suffices to prove that $\mu_{T}$ is well-defined.
 This follows from the combinatorics of how solid and ghost strings interact.
 For example, we have

 for the two orientations given above.
 The left-hand side is a defining relation in $\TA$, the right-hand side is a relation in $\WA(X)$, which holds by \autoref{R:GhostSolid} and the fact that solid-solid and ghost-ghost strings satisfy the Reidemeister II relation.
-More precisely, for the two orientations considered above we have:
+In more detail, for the two orientations considered above we have:

 where we have straightened some of the $i$-strings to improve readability.
 Note that the appearance of the $Q$-polynomial in the $\WA(X)$ relations depends on the orientation.
-Moreover, the ghost $j$-string, and ghost $i$-string respectively, do not play a role in these calculations, so this argument also works when these ghost strings do not appear.
+Moreover, the ghost $j$-string and solid $i$-string, do not play a role in these calculations, so this argument also works when these ghost strings do not appear.
+Note that multiple ghosts $i$ or $j$-strings do not affect the argument as the relations of $\WA(X)$ depend on edges in the quiver and not on the vertices.
+(This calculation requires the assumption that $\Gamma$ does not have parallel edges.)
 All other relations can be checked {\muta}, proving (b).
 The claim in (a) now follows from (b) using \autoref{P:VaryingSize}.
 For the final claim, observe that $\mu_{T}$ gives a bijection between unsteady diagrams for the two algebras. \end{proof}